qfpl/growing-a-datepicker/blog/drafts/reflex/widget/growing-a-date-picker-2.md

 Naturally everyone will have their own requirements, so I'm quite interested in the feedback regarding this sort of design and if it helps provide the desired level of flexibility.

-There is also a simpler datepicker function included that just packages everything up into a single widget.
+There is also a simpler datepicker function included that packages everything up into a single widget.
 Should you have no need to utilise the pieces individually.

 There is also: